-Each runner should come equipped with a personal running pack/vest, hydration system, water filtration, and personal snacks.
+Running Gear: Each runner should come equipped with a personal running pack/vest, hydration system, water filtration, and personal snacks.
 Aspire has a selection of bars, gels, electrolytes etc. available, but we also encourage folks to bring foods that they are accustomed to for long runs.
 Running clothing should consist of a system that includes a wind/waterproof jacket and an insulative layer.
-Each runner is encouraged carry a personal first aid kit to respond to blisters, chaffing, and minor ailments.
+Each runner is encouraged carry a water filtration system and a personal first aid kit to respond to blisters, chafing, and minor ailments.

-Friday nigh all will be camping at Colonial Creek campground in the North Cascades.
+Camping Gear: This course includes 2-nights of camping.
 Required equipment includes: a tent, sleeping bag, sleeping pad, and camp clothing suitable for a spectrum of mountain weather.
 Camping equipment is available for rent with registration.
-This gear will be shuttled by Aspire to the course finish at Hannegan Pass.

 Late Registration: $340.
 Closes September 9th